 7.1.
-Precautions for safe handling

-- ▶ Avoid all personal contact, including inhalation. - ▶ Wear protective clothing when risk of overexposure occurs. - ► Use in a well-ventilated area. - ▶ Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils - Avoid smoking, naked lights or ignition sources. - ► When handling, DO NOT eat, drink or smoke. - Avoid contact with incompatible materials.Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Working clothes should be laundered separately.
-Launder contaminated clothing before re-use. - ► Use good occupational work practice - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.

-Fire and explosion protection

-- FOR MINOR QUANTITIES:

-Store in an indoor fireproof cabinet or in a room of noncombustible construction. - ► Provide adequate portable fire-extinguishers in or near the storage area.

-FOR PACKAGE STORAGE:

-- ► Store in original containers in approved flame-proof area. - ▶ No smoking, naked lights, heat or ignition sources.
+Precautions for safe han dling Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of overexposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
+Avoid smoking, naked lights or ignition sources.
+When handling, DO NOT eat, drink or smoke.
+Avoid contact with incompatible materials.
+Keep containers securely sealed when not in use.
+Avoid physical damage to contaiters.
+Always wash hands with soap and water after handling.
+Working clothes should be laundered separately.
+Launder contaminated clothing before re-use.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Fire and explosion protection See section 5 Other information FOR MINOR QUANTITIES: Store in an indoor fireproof cabinet or in a room of noncombustible construction.
+Provide adequate portable fire-extinguishers in or near the storage area.
+FOR PACKAGE STORAGE: Store in original containers in approved flame-proof area.
+No smoking, naked lights, heat or ignition sources.
+DO NOT store in pits, depressions, basements or areas where vapours may be trapped.
+Keep containers securely sealed.
+Store away from incompatible materials in a cool, dry, well ventilated area.
+Protect containers from exposure to weather and from direct sunlight unless: (a) the packages are of metal or plastic construction; (b) the packages are securely closed are not opened for any purpose while in the area where they are stored and (c) adequate precautions are taken to ensure that rain water, which might become contaminated by the dangerous goods, is collected and disposed of safely.
+Ensure proper stock-control measures are maintained to prevent prolonged storage of dangerous goods.
+Observe manufacturer's storage and handling recommendations contained within this SDS.